About Parabola Center

 About the Directors

 Shaleen Title is an attorney and drug policy activist who has been writing, passing, and implementing cannabis laws for over 20 years and was a top cannabis regulator in Massachusetts from 2017-2020.
-In addition to her role as founder and chief executive of Parabola Center, she serves as distinguished cannabis policy practitioner in residence at The Ohio State University College of Law’s Drug Enforcement and Policy Center, where she has authored papers on social equity and anti-monopoly policy.
+In addition to her role with Parabola Center, she serves as distinguished cannabis policy practitioner in residence at The Ohio State University College of Law’s Drug Enforcement and Policy Center, where she has authored papers on social equity and anti-monopoly policy.
 She is a frequent lecturer and consultant on cannabis policy and has testified before governmental bodies around the world about restorative justice in marijuana laws.

 Shanel Lindsay is an attorney, advocate and serial entrepreneur.
 In addition to serving as Parabola Center’s Entrepreneur Director, Shanel is Founder and CEO of Ardent Life Inc., a global cannabis hardware and CPG company.
 Shanel was an author of Question 4, the ballot initiative to legalize adult use cannabis in Massachusetts.
 Subsequently, she was appointed to the Massachusetts Cannabis Advisory Board, serving from 2017-2021.
 Shanel is also co-founder of the grassroots advocacy group Equitable Opportunities Now.